fuzzah/exeptor/README.md

 A: You won't even believe...
 Not until you see some real build systems used in real production with your own eyes.
 Some developers may not change their build systems for years (!) because they "just work".
 When facing with such devs and their systems you SHOULD NOT waste your time finding all the places where compilers and flags are hardcoded, *just use libexeptor instead*. <br>

 Q: **My configure command failed: "clang is not able to compile a simple test program".
 What to do?** <br>
 A: Probably you have changed gcc to clang (or something like gcc4->gcc10) and the new compiler doesn't understand some command line arguments passed by **configure**.
-Try exporting CFLAGS or CXXFLAGS with a value **-Qunused-arguments**. <br>
+Try exporting CFLAGS or CXXFLAGS with value **-Qunused-arguments**. <br>

 Q: **All the tools in my build system are linked dynamically but exeptor doesn't work!
 How do I receive help?** <br>
 A: Please create an issue describing your build system: OS and tools with versions.
 If you have a working solution please send a PR (for nonstandard things Dockerfiles are most welcome). <br>